How to report a worker's compensation claim

 The State of North Carolina maintains Worker's Compensation coverage for all employees of the Division.
 This coverage is provided through a self-funded program and is administered by CorVel, Inc. of Charlotte.
 The Worker's Compensation Act establishes three conditions that MUST be met for an injury or illness to be considered compensable.
 These conditions are that the employee must suffer a personal injury by accident, that the injury must arise out of, and, in the course of employment with the State.
 This means the injured party must be an employee of the State at the time of the incident and the employee must be performing a job duty at the time of the incident, so intentional injuries are not covered.

 The Office of State Personnel has developed a Worker's Compensation Handbook that is useful for employees to review.
 The handbook provides information on each employee's rights and responsibilities under the program.

-If three (3) or more persons are hospitalized or an employee death occurs, an employee suffers an amputation, or loses an eye call your human resources office immediately upon notifying a supervisor.
+If one (1) or more persons are hospitalized, an employee death occurs, an employee suffers an amputation, or loses an eye call your human resources office or Safety Director immediately upon notifying a supervisor.

 In all other cases follow the reporting process as shown below when an employee is injured while performing his or her duties.